Frequently Asked Questions

 Recreation, Wilderness, and other maps are available and may be purchased at any Forest Office, by mail, or at www.blackhillsparks.org.
 Some sporting goods stores, outfitters, and map stores also sell these maps.
 United States Geological Survey (USGS) Maps are also good resources.

 The Black Hills National Forest has 30 campgrounds with over 682 individual sites, including 3 horse camps.
 During the summer camping season, campgrounds have garbage service, vault or flush toilets, a table and fire pit, and most have potable water.
 Showers, electric, sewer and water hook-ups are not available.
 Fee campgrounds are operated by Forest Recreation Management (FRM) concessionaire and about half have on-site hosts.
-Daily fees range from $6 to $23.
+Daily fees range from $10 to $26, depending on location and season.
 All campgrounds have a 14-consecutive-day stay limit.
 Fees are charged from about mid-May through October.
 Reservations are available online or by calling toll-free, 1-877-444-6777.
 A fee is charged to make and cancel reservations.
 Reservations are recommended for holiday weekends.
-The Forest has four low-service campgrounds, none with drinking water, where donations are accepted.

 You may camp outside of developed campgrounds in most parts of the Forest, at no cost, for a maximum of 14 days in any 60-day period.
 Potable water, toilets, and other amenities are not available.
 If you choose to camp outside developed areas, be sure to bring adequate drinking water or be prepared to purify spring water before drinking it.
 Water on the Black Hills National Forest may be contaminated with Giardia or other microorganisms.
 Campfires are not allowed outside of developed campgrounds; gas or fuel-powered (no wood, charcoal briquettes, etc.) fires are allowed unless a special fire restriction order is in effect because of fire danger.
 You should also obey any road closures that may be in effect.
 If you plan to camp in the Black Elk Wilderness, you will need to be aware of wilderness regulations.